-Our crisis response teams and researchers travel to affected areas around the world to uncover individual human rights abuses and document patterns of violations in crisis situations around the world.
+Our crisis response teams and researchers uncover individual human rights abuses and document patterns of violations in crisis situations around the world.

 Our campaign teams use this research to educate the public about human rights abuses – and they give members and grassroots activists the information and tools they need to demand that human rights be protected.

-Our staff and volunteer leaders engage in direct advocacy with policymakers at the state and federal levels in the U.S., while we rally grassroots activists from all 50 states to demand that policymakers protect human rights in the U.S. and around the world.
+Our staff and volunteer leaders engage in direct advocacy with policymakers at the state and federal levels in the U.S., while we rally grassroots activists to demand that policymakers protect human rights here and around the world.

 Throughout its history, Amnesty International worked in partnership with other organizations to win critical protections for individuals and systemic change affecting millions, including:

 - Tens of thousands of people have been freed after we campaigned against their unjust imprisonment for exercising their human rights.